nis65/ansible-debian-router/roles/vlanifs/README.md

 The playbook restarts an already running vlan interface (`ifdown`/`ifup`) when the configuration file needed a rewrite.
 This should probably be implemented as handler.

+A running VLAN interface remains down after a restart of the underlying interface.
+So whenever you restart eg `br0`, you need to start eg `br0.200` too.
+So:

+* Do not use a VLAN if for ansible ssh login, you might lose connectivity.
+* When playing with the bridge role, keep this role in the playbook too.

 Cleanup when renaming/deleting vlans is not tested.
 You have been warned.